CPS recognizes six reasons for an absence to be considered excused:

 - observance of a religious holiday (absence note required)

 - circumstances which cause reasonable concern to the parent for their child's safety or health (must be approved by the principal)

 - other situations beyond the control of the student (as determined by principal)

-Your written note should include the following information:
+Your written note and call should include the following information: